 Pretty simple, right?

 Go crazy, knock yourself out, and be creative as long as you stick to these six simple rules.
-No matter what industry you’re in, follow these steps to create amazing videos that boost your business.
+No matter what industry you’re in, you can follow these steps to create amazing videos that boost your business.